moritzWa/moritz-digital/content/blog/communication-augmentation.md

 - group &lt; horde, clan, team, committee

-However, there is a tension between avoiding domain-specific jargon and making precise general nouns.
-The clear writing optima lies between being accessible, while also being specific and intentioned.
+However, there is a tension between avoiding domain-specific Jargon and making precise general nouns.
+The clear writing optima lies between being accessible while also being specific and intentioned.

-Orwell’s fifth rule can help to find ‌this clear middle ground:
+Orwell's fifth rule can help to find ‌this clear middle ground:

-“Never use a foreign phrase, a scientific word or a jargon word if you can think of an everyday English equivalent.”
+"Never use a foreign phrase, a scientific word, or a jargon word if you can think of an everyday English equivalent."

 # Definitions

 As presented in the previous section, the lack of a clear shared definition is a significant source of communication problems.
-This problem is espicially severe, when after a long and rigorous debate it turs out that the communication partners did not agree on an initial definition in the first place.
-Eliezer Yudkowsky describes this definition vididly in his artile [Disputing Definitions](https://www.lesswrong.com/posts/7X2j8HAkWdmMoS8PE/disputing-definitions).
-In this case we have to strategies.
-The first one is to temporarily, and explictily agree on a definiton.
-The second one is to invent a new term for the spicific concept.
+This problem is especially severe when after a long and rigorous debate, it turns out that the communication partners disagreed on an initial definition in the first place.
+The solution is [Disputing Definitions](https://www.lesswrong.com/posts/7X2j8HAkWdmMoS8PE/disputing-definitions).
+We have two strategies.
+The first one is to temporarily and explicitly agree on a definition.
+The second one is to invent a new term for the specific concept.

 # Software tools

 There are two parts to a conversation—A sender and a receiver.
 Both can use computers to improve their communication abilities.

 ## Augmented writing

-Clear writing is hard to learn because you get close to no immediate feedback, making deliberate practice impossible especially because written communication is an asynchronous process.
+Clear writing is hard to learn because you get close to no immediate feedback, making deliberate practice impossible, especially because written communication is an asynchronous process.

 Many apps and Chrome extensions are used for spell-checking, but few support clear writing.
 We can call this testing of text _writing augmentation_ or _test-driven writing_ analogous to test-driven software development.
 We test it for its potential failure during the writing process and before "deploying" new text into production.
 These clear writing strategies tests act as unit tests to debug different aspects of language.

-Now, a few apps support clear writing improvement suggestions to a limited extent.
-The best ones I came across are iA Writer, Writer.com and [Wordtune](https://www.wordtune.com/). iA Writer, for example, claims to "carefully review your text for redundancies, clichés and filler words as you type".
-However, these are still single words or word groups, rather than leveraging an understanding of the entire body of text and its sections, functions, and goals.
+A few apps support clear writing improvement suggestions to a limited extent.
+The best ones I came across are iA Writer, Writer.com, and [Wordtune](https://www.wordtune.com/). iA Writer, for example, claims to "carefully review your text for redundancies, clichés and filler words as you type".
+However, these are still single words or word groups rather than leveraging an understanding of the entire body of text and its sections, functions, and goals.

 ![](./ia-writer.png)